ncpol3sdpa/ncpol3sdpa/SUIVI.md

   * Merge Request to merge property-based-tests branch: !17
   * Review MR de Yann sur la restructuration de code
 - (Thomas & Nazar) Discousion de comment implementer la decomposition SOS

+## 6/05/2025
+- (Nazar)
+  + Open some isues #5, #6
+  + Fix a bug in the test that caused them to take too long
+  + Open the sos-decomposition branch in preparation to rewrite of the the SOS part.
+Discuss organisation of upcoming work with Thomas
+  + Discuss failing tests in !17 with Mathis